Polymer/old-docs-site/app/blog/2018-03-20-polymer-3-latest-preview.md

   "npm": true
   ```

+### An update on yarn vs npm and element uniqueness {#uniqueness}

+Because custom elements are registered globally, web components (including the Polymer elements) require uniqueness–that is, you can’t have multiple versions of a single web component in a single project.
+In older previews of Polymer 3.0, we required users to use yarn and its `--flat` option to install packages and maintain uniqueness.

+This didn't work for many Polymer users.
+Authors of real-world projects with deep dependency graphs ran into version conflicts for some of their non-web-component dependencies.
+We're still working out the best way to enforce uniqueness; for example, we'd like package managers to perform deduplication, and custom elements to recognize scope.
+But as of Polymer 3.0.0-pre.12, **a flat installation is no longer required for a Polymer project**.

+However, **custom element uniqueness is still a requirement**, and `yarn install --flat` remains the easiest way to avoid inadvertently importing and registering multiple versions of the same custom element.
+If your project's dependency graph can be installed this way without any version conflict issues, it's still the best option.

+If you can't use `--flat`, it's no longer a problem: you can choose to use yarn without the `--flat` option, or to use npm instead.
+You will, however, need to ensure that your project doesn't try to import different versions of the same custom element.

 ## What next? {#whatnext}

 With this preview, the core library is feature complete, marking another step on the road to a stable Polymer 3.0 release.

 Here's what's still in progress:

+* The Polymer CLI build tool (`polymer build`).
 * Lots of testing.
 * A complete set of developer and API docs for Polymer 3.0.
 * The finishing touches (and lots more testing) for the Polymer 3.0 elements.
 See the [elements status page](https://github.com/Polymer/polymer-modulizer/blob/master/docs/polymer-3-element-status.md) for more info.